Think beards are boring? Think again. This list of twenty mind-blowing facial hair facts is going to make you not believe your eyes.

 This leaves a coarser, rough edge to the hair strand, but does absolutely nothing for the actual growth rate.

-So if you can’t grow a beard, do yourself a favor and put the razor down.
-There are better alternatives to actually grow beard faster naturally; ones which have scientific-proof as well.
+So if you can’t grow a beard, do yourself a favor and put the razor down, it’s not helping you.

 17. You Couldn’t Always Just Shave at Home